Azure/azure-iot-sdk-node/provisioning/device/devdoc/tpm_registration_requirements.md

 **SRS_NODE_DPS_TPM_REGISTRATION_16_003: [** The `register` method shall initiate the authentication flow with the device provisioning service by calling the `getAuthenticationChallenge` method of the `TpmProvisioningTransport` object passed to the constructor with an object with the following properties:
 - `registrationId`: a unique identifier computed from the endorsement key
-- `endorsementKey`: the `endorsementKey` value obtained from the `TpmSecurityClient` object
+- `provisioningHost`: the host address of the dps instance
-- `storageRootKey`: the `storageRootKey` value obtained from the `TpmSecurityClient` object
+- `idScope`: the `idscope` value obtained from the azure portal for this instance.
-- a callback that will handle either an error or a `TpmChallenge` object containing a session key to be used later in the authentication process.
+- a callback that will handle either an error or a `Buffer` object containing a session key to be used later in the authentication process.
 **]**

 **SRS_NODE_DPS_TPM_REGISTRATION_16_004: [** The `register` method shall store the session key in the TPM by calling the `activateIdentityKey` method of the `TpmSecurityClient` object passed to the constructor with the following arguments:
-- `sessionKey`: the session key property of the `TpmChallenge` object returned by the previous call to `TpmProvisioningTransport.getAuthenticationChallenge`
+- `sessionKey`: the session key returned by the previous call to `TpmProvisioningTransport.getAuthenticationChallenge`
 - a callback that will handle an optional error if the operation fails.
 **]**